flapjack/puppet-flapjack/README.markdown

 ## Description

 This module takes care of installing and configuring [Flapjack](http://flapjack.io/).
-It is developed with Puppet v3 and has not yet been tested on Puppet v4 / Puppet Enterprise 2015.x.
-It also currently only supports Flapjack 1.x and has not been tested with Flapjack 2.x.
+It is developed with Puppet v4.
+It should support Puppet v3.x.
+Also currently only supports Flapjack 1.x and has not been tested with Flapjack 2.x.

 ## Setup